microsoft/mixed-reality-extension-sdk/DEVELOPER_WORKFLOW.md

 2. **go to https://microsoft.visualstudio.com/Analog/_build?definitionId=31240 and find build matching the commit ID**
 3. **Permanently store it with version number at?????**
 4. If minor version matches altspaceVR dev or RC branch’s current minor version, or if update is desired then updating AltspaceVR DLLs:
-  a.
-Copy all the following files from MRE build server’s artifacts to Altspace’s Assets\Plugins folder:
+   1. Copy all the following files from MRE build server’s artifacts to Altspace’s Assets\Plugins folder:
       1. Newtonsoft.Json.xml
       2. Newtonsoft.Json.dll
       3. GLTFSerialization.dll
       4. UnityGLTF.dll
       5. MREUnityRuntimeLib.dll
-  b.
-Update Altspace’s Assets\Plugins\AAA-References.md (info about newtonsoft and unitygltf can be found in the MRE build server’s artifacts’ libraries.md
+   2. Update Altspace’s Assets\Plugins\AAA-References.md (info about newtonsoft and unitygltf can be found in the MRE build server’s artifacts’ libraries.md
-  c.
-Run through all functional tests in 2 user mode **todo: set up an SDK test space**
+   3. Run through all functional tests in 2 user mode **todo: set up an SDK test space**
-  d.
-Verify on android as one of the two users.
+   4. Verify on android as one of the two users.

 ### Update UnityGLTF DLL
 1. This change should be treated like all other unity-only changes, just make sure to
-  a.
-Sync https://github.com/KhronosGroup/UnityGLTF and build it by doing **???**
+   1. Sync https://github.com/KhronosGroup/UnityGLTF and build it by doing **???**
-  b.
-Copy all the following files to \MREUnityRuntime\Libraries
+   2. Copy all the following files to \MREUnityRuntime\Libraries
-    i.
-UnityGLTF.dll
+      1. UnityGLTF.dll
-    ii.
-UnityGLTF.pdb
+      2. UnityGLTF.pdb
-    iii.
-GLTFSerialization.dll
+      3. GLTFSerialization.dll
-    iv.
-GLTFSerialization.pdb
+      4. GLTFSerialization.pdb
-  c.
-Update \MREUnityRuntime\Libraries\libraries.md
+   3. Update \MREUnityRuntime\Libraries\libraries.md

 ### Update NewtonSoft.JSON DLL
 1. This change should be treated like all other unity-only changes, just make sure to
-  a.
-Sync https://github.com/AltspaceVR/Newtonsoft.Json (note there is a commit added to disable dynamic code generation –
+   1. Sync https://github.com/AltspaceVR/Newtonsoft.Json (note there is a commit added to disable dynamic code generation –
-  b.
-Rebase this repo’s master branch on top of the base newtonsoft repo’s master branch (there are 1-2 commits there – they could be squashed)
+   2. Rebase this repo’s master branch on top of the base newtonsoft repo’s master branch (there are 1-2 commits there – they could be squashed)
-  c.
-Follow build instructions in that repo’s ALTSPACE.md file (Ignore the part where ALTSPACE.md the instructions that say to copy dll/xml into altspace repository – that’s outdated and should be changed.
+   3. Follow build instructions in that repo’s ALTSPACE.md file (Ignore the part where ALTSPACE.md the instructions that say to copy dll/xml into altspace repository – that’s outdated and should be changed.
 By putting the dll/xml in MRE, it will automatically flow into Altspace with the next MRE DLL update)
-  d.
-Copy these “portable+net40+win8+wpa81+wp8+sl5” files to \MREUnityRuntime\Libraries
+   4. Copy these “portable+net40+win8+wpa81+wp8+sl5” files to \MREUnityRuntime\Libraries
-    i.
-NewtonSoft.Json.dll
+      1. NewtonSoft.Json.dll
-    ii.
-NewtonSoft.Json.pdb
+      2. NewtonSoft.Json.pdb
-    iii.
-NewtonSoft.Json.xml
+      3. NewtonSoft.Json.xml
-  e.
-Update \MREUnityRuntime\Libraries\libraries.md
+   5. Update \MREUnityRuntime\Libraries\libraries.md
 2. Be super careful to test Android after this, as that is pretty fragile.